Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Bicep/Bicep.md

 Another thing that you should be aware of, is that resources that are removed from the Bicep template are not always deleted from Azure.
 These resources are then shown as ignored in the output of what-if.
 For me, this is not really a bad thing.
 It is a little unpredictable at times.
 For example; databases in SqlServer are ignored when missing in the template, but databases in a failover group will be removed.
 ![Ignored](AzDeploymentWhatIfIgnored.png)

-Another thing I discovered is that what-if sometimes throw errors with very poor message.
+Another thing I discovered is that what-if sometimes throw errors with a very poor message.
 For example; if you create a privateDnsZoneGroups with a very long name, it will throw a DeploymentWhatIfResourceInvalidResponse message without any details.
 It took forever to find out what caused it, especially since the deploy ignored the resource without any error.
 Hopefully this will be improved upon in the future.
 Until then, I will make sure to run what-if often to detect issues early on.

-# Visualize template
+# Visualise template

 I am using Visual Studio Code with the Bicep extensions.
 The most important features are the syntax highlighting and intellisense.
-One nice to have I want to show is the built-in visualizer.
-There is a small button on the top left corner, highlighted in the image below, that toggles the visualization of the template.
+One nice to have I want to show is the built-in visualiser.
+There is a small button on the top left corner, highlighted in the image below, that toggles the visualisation of the template.
 It is not perfect, but depending on how you structured your modules it can be helpful.
 Dependencies within a module are pretty accurate.
 Since I do not use output properties to define dependencies between modules, these are missing.
-It will visualize dependencies that are defined using dependsOn.
+It will visualise dependencies that are defined using dependsOn.
 ![Visualize](Visualize.png)

 # Deploy Bicep to azure

 If you are confident enough, now it is time to deploy.
-Since I create multiple resource groups, the deployment is done on subscription level.
+Since I created multiple resource groups, the deployment is done on the subscription level.
 ```
 > az deployment sub create --location $location --template-file $bicepFile --parameters $parameterFile
 ```